 So Buzz basically performed the same stunts in the movie as in his Tournament of Thrills stunt show.
 The red 351 (M-code) Mustang Mach 1 probably saw a lot of such events and thus it probably will take a lot of time to restore it.

-The car was later found in New York by Cars of the Stars (UK) in Jospeh Brancellas ownership and brought over to England to be reunited with other James Bond cars.
+The car was later found in New York by Cars of the Stars (UK) Peter Nelson in Joseph Brancellas ownership and brought over to England to be reunited with other James Bond cars.

 According to the Marti report and Lois Eminger reports from 1998 this Mustang was originally sold by Pacific Auto Sales in Long Beach to the production team 2 weeks prior to the filming and later bought by Joseph Brancella, who displayed it with the original side scripts of the Tournament of Thrills show.